-On Monday 10th September 2018 (29th Dhul Hijjah 1439 AH) the Hilal of Muharram 1440 was not sighted in the UK but it was sighted in Morocco.
+On Saturday 31st August 2019 (29th Dhul Hijjah 1440 AH) the Hilal of Muharram 1441 was sighted throughout the UK and Morocco region.
 We have also received a positive sighting report from Morocco Awqaf Ministry by fax.

 Significance of Ashura (10 Muharram) 1.
 Narrated Ibn `Abbas (R): When the Prophet (ﷺ) arrived at Medina he found that the Jews observed fast on the day of 'Ashura'.
 They were asked the reason for the fast.
 They replied, "This is the day when Allah caused Moses and the children of Israel to have victory over Pharaoh, so we fast on this day as a sign of glorifying it."
 Allah's Messenger (ﷺ) said, "We are closer to Moses than you."
 Then he ordered that fasting on this day should be observed.
 (Bukhari) http://sunnah.com/bukhari/63/168 2.
 Abdullah b 'Abbas (R) reported that the Messenger of Allah (ﷺ) had said: "If I live till the next (year), I would definitely observe fast on the 9th [along with the 10th]", and the narration transmitted by Abu Bakr said: "He meant the day of Ashura."
 (Muslim) http://sunnah.com/muslim/13/173

 3. Abu Qatadah (R) narrated that: the Prophet (ﷺ) said: "Fast the Day of Ashura, for indeed I anticipate that Allah will forgive (the sins of) the year before it."
 (Tirmidhi) https://sunnah.com/tirmidhi/8/71